1. The Convergence Finding

 | Delta | +0.003 | +0.050 | +0.039 |

-All four models show positive AUC-ROC improvement when mechanical features are added.
-The mean delta across models is +0.056.
-The baseline models perform near chance (AUC ~0.47), confirming that the available metadata carries minimal predictive information about shot outcomes.
+All four models show positive AUC-ROC improvement when mechanical features are added, with a mean delta across models of +0.056.
+Because the baseline models perform near chance (AUC ~0.47), the available metadata carries minimal predictive information about shot outcomes — which means the improvement, while modest, reflects signal that the mechanical features introduce rather than noise the baseline already captured.

 Statistical Significance